Californios: U.S. conquest of California

 Their capture of the small garrison in Sonoma was later called the "Bear Flag Revolt".
 The Republic's only commander-in-chief was William B. Ide, whose command lasted 25 days.
 On June 23, 1846, Frémont arrived from the future state of Oregon's border with about 30 soldiers and 30 scouts and hunters and took command of the "Republic" in the name of the United States.
 Frémont began to recruit a militia from among the new settlers living around Sutter's Fort to join with his forces.
 Many of these settlers had just arrived over the California Trail and many more would continue to arrive after July 1846 when they got to California.
 The Donner Party were the last travelers on the trail in late 1846 when they were caught by early snow while they were trying to get across the Sierra Nevada.

-Under orders from John D. Sloat, Commodore of the Pacific Squadron, the U.S. Marines and some of the bluejacket sailors from the U.S. Navy sailing ships USS Savannah with the Cyane and Levant captured the Alta California capital city of Monterey, California on July 7, 1846.
+Under orders from John D. Sloat, Commodore of the Pacific Squadron, the U.S. Marines and some of the bluejacket sailors from the U.S. Navy sailing ships USS Savannah with the Cyane and Levant captured the Alta California capital city of Monterey on July 7, 1846.
 The only shots fired were salutes by the U.S. Navy ships in the harbor to the U.S. flag now flying over Monterey.
 Two days later on July 9, USS Portsmouth, under Captain John S. Montgomery, landed 70 Marines and bluejacket sailors at Clark's Point in San Francisco Bay and captured Yerba Buena (now named San Francisco) without firing a shot.

 On July 11, the Royal Navy sloop HMS Juno entered San Francisco Bay, causing Montgomery to man his defenses.
 The large British ship, 2,600 tons with a crew of 600, man-of-war HMS Collingwood, flagship under Sir George S. Seymour, also arrived at about this time outside Monterey Harbor.
 Both British ships observed, but did not enter the conflict.

 Shortly after July 9, when it became clear the US Navy was taking action, the short-lived Bear Flag Republic was converted into a United States military occupation and the Bear Flag was replaced by the U.S. flag.
 Commodore Robert F. Stockton took over as the senior U.S. military commander in California in late July 1846 and asked Frémont's force of California militia and his 60 men to form the California Battalion with U.S. Army pay and ranks with Fremont in command.
 The California "Republic" disbanded and William Ide enlisted in the California Battalion, when it was established in late July 1846, as a private.